A stochastic Levenberg-Marquardt method using random models with complexity results

 Such concerns have motivated the development of optimization frameworks that cope with inexactness in the objective function or its derivatives.
-In particular, the field of derivative-free optimization~\cite{ARConn_KScheinberg_LNVicente_2009}, where it is assumed that the derivatives exist but are unavailable for use in an algorithm, has expanded in the recent years with the introduction of random models.
-One seminal work in this respect is~\cite{ASBandeira_KScheinberg_LNVicente_2012}, where the authors applied arguments from compressed sensing to guarantee accuracy of quadratic models whenever the Hessian had a certain (unknown) sparsity pattern.
-Trust-region methods based on general probabilistic models were then proposed in~\cite{ASBandeira_KScheinberg_LNVicente_2014}, where convergence to first- and second-order stationary points was established under appropriate accuracy assumptions on the models.
-Global convergence rates were derived for this approach in~\cite{SGratton_CWRoyer_LNVicente_ZZhang_2017}, in expectation and with high probability.
-Of particular interest to us is the extension of trust-region methods with probabilistic models to the case of noisy function values~\cite{RChen_MMenickelly_KScheinberg_2018}: the corresponding algorithm considers two sources of randomness, respectively arising from the noisy function estimates and the random construction of the models.
-A global convergence rate in expectation for this method was derived in~\cite{JBlanchet_CCartis_MMenickelly_KScheinberg_2018}, where it was established that the method needed $\mathcal{O}(\epsilon^{-2})$ iterations in expectation to drive the gradient norm below some threshold $\epsilon$.
+In particular, the field of derivative-free optimization~\cite{ARConn_KScheinberg_LNVicente_2009}, where it is assumed that the derivatives exist but are unavailable for use in an algorithm, has expanded in recent years with the introduction of random models~\cite{JLarson_MMenickelly_SMWild_2019}.
+In a seminal work, Bandeira et al.~\cite{ASBandeira_KScheinberg_LNVicente_2012} applied arguments from compressed sensing to guarantee accuracy of quadratic models whenever the Hessian exhibits a certain (unknown) sparsity pattern.
+Trust-region methods based on general probabilistic models were then proposed and convergence to first- and second-order stationary points was established under appropriate accuracy assumptions on the models~\cite{ASBandeira_KScheinberg_LNVicente_2014}.
+Global convergence rates were derived for this approach in expectation and with high probability~\cite{SGratton_CWRoyer_LNVicente_ZZhang_2018}.
+In a parallel line of work, trust-region methods with probabilistic models were extended so as to accommodate noisy function values by Blanchet et al~\cite{RChen_MMenickelly_KScheinberg_2018}.
+To this end, the analysis accounts for two sources of randomness, arising from both the noisy function estimates and the random construction of the models.
+It can then be shown that the trust-region scheme requires at most $\mathcal{O}(\epsilon^{-2})$ iterations in expectation to drive the gradient norm below some threshold $\epsilon$~\cite{JBlanchet_CCartis_MMenickelly_KScheinberg_2019}.